 1. Post Testimonials on Social Media

-Testimonials and reviews don’t have to stay on your website or on Google My Business.
+Testimonials and reviews don’t have to stay on your website or on Google Business Profile.
 You can definitely take them and post them either on your feed or share them in your stories.

 You can do this manually, but you can also use a social media automation tool like SocialBee.
 Not only will it be easier and less time-consuming, but you will also be able to post your testimonials on different social media outlets at the same time.